-A Bargain With Heaven can usually be distinguished from its more wicked Sister Trope
+A Bargain with Heaven can usually be distinguished from its more wicked Sister Trope by certain key elements:

 - The entity or entities that the character makes the bargain with are not evil and have no malicious intent toward the character.

-- Before/after the Bargain is struck, the Character must perform some great and noble deed or accept some bizarre code of behavior in exchange for the power or rewards sought.
+- Before/after the Bargain is struck, the character must perform some great and noble deed or accept some bizarre code of behavior in exchange for the power or rewards sought.

 - So long as the character upholds their side of the bargain, whatever that may be, they appear to be getting more out of it than they put in, and/or it is easy for them to get out of the bargain if that ceases to be the case.

 - The bargain is made with the character's eyes wide open to the benefits and drawbacks of the bargain, with good intentions on all sides.